-Even if you’re a solo musician you should still consider getting public liability band insurance.
+Even if you’re a solo musician you should still consider getting public liability insurance.
 And remember, you don’t need to be playing in a venue to think about protecting yourself from accidental claims.
-That’s especially true if you’re teaching a member of the public to play music either in public, or in their own home
+That’s especially true if you’re teaching a member of the public either in public, or in their own home.

 Multiple event insurance